File an Appeal

 In the past, a person claiming unemployment insurance benefits was required to prove to the ALJ certain facts that would make him or her eligible for benefits, such as the fact that he or she voluntarily left employment for good cause in connection with the work.
 On the other hand, the employer was required to prove to the ALJ that it discharged the claimant from employment for just cause.
 The requirement to prove these facts to the ALJ was called the "burden of proof".
 Beginning July 1, 2014, the Indiana General Assembly has directed that neither the claimant nor the employer has the burden of proof at the hearing before the ALJ.
 The ALJ will review all of the evidence presented at the hearing and will issue a determination regarding the claimant's eligibility for unemployment insurance benefits after that hearing.

 Prepare for the hearing by knowing the issue(s) of your case, having only witnesses who have personal knowledge of the issues, and bringing copies of any documents that may help explain your side of the case.
 If your hearing is by telephone, you will need to mail, deliver, or fax your documents to the ALJ and the other party prior to the hearing.
 You have the right to be represented by an attorney at the hearing, but it is not required.

 The ALJ’s decision will become final unless you appeal the adverse Decision to the Review Board within eighteen (18) calendar days after the mailing date of the decision.
-The appeal must be in writing and signed by you as the appealing party.
+The appeal must be in writing and signed by you.
 The appeal must contain the case number, the Claimant’s social security number, and an explanation of the reason for appeal.
 If you have additional information or documents that were not available at the time of the ALJ hearing, a request to submit the additional evidence and the documents should be included with the letter of appeal to the Review Board.
 The appeal should be mailed to: